pingcap/docs-cn/role-based-access-control.md

 For the role naming format and rule, see [TiDB User Account Management](/user-account-management.md).

-Roles are stored in the `mysql.user` table.
+Roles are stored in the `mysql.user` table and the host name part of the role name (if omitted) defaults to `'%'`.
 The name of the role you are trying to create must be unique; otherwise, an error is reported.

 To create a role, you need the `CREATE ROLE` or `CREATE USER` privilege.